 Through systematic data gathering and close work collaboration with its national patient organisations, the EHC has long been monitoring the level of haemophilia care throughout Europe.
 Though there have been improvement in many areas, disparities in access to treatment and quality of care for people with haemophilia is still evident between many countries.
 As the community is well too aware of, differences in access to treatment means very different outcomes for patients.
 The PARTNERS programme is an approach to the sustainable procurement of treatment products for haemophilia A and haemophilia B in countries located both inside and outside of the European Union.

-In the time period of carrying out the projects’ objectives, the EHC would also, utilising the structures established or optimised in each country for this programme, work to improve access to comprehensive care and better organisation of care by encouraging and supporting the certification of comprehensive care and treatment centres, the establishment of national haemophilia committees, the promulgation of national treatment protocols and encouraging equality of access to treatment inside each country.
+In the time period of carrying out the projects’ objectives, the EHC would also, by utilising the structures established or optimised in each country for this programme, work to improve access to comprehensive care and better organisation of care by encouraging and supporting the certification of comprehensive care and treatment centres, the establishment of national haemophilia committees, the promulgation of national treatment protocols and encouraging equality of access to treatment inside each country.

 Please refer to the documents below for detailed description of the PARTNERS programme.